AdhocMan/SpFFT/README.md

 The option `SPFFT_EXCH_DEFAULT` is equivalent to `SPFFT_EXCH_COMPACT_BUFFERED`, which usually provides the best performance if type conversion for communication is not desired.

+### GPU Communication

+The selection order:
+1. Peer-to-peer exchange if
+    - Compiled with `SPFFT_GPU_P2P`
+    - Single node (no network required)
+2. NCCL if
+    - test